 TRIGGER WARNING: Strong suicide, psychosis and self-harm focus.

 Saviour is a chapter from psychologically themed autobiographical work, Search for Still Water.
 The second story to be published from this work on Minds Anonymous, this piece details the reality of psychosis in a devastating episode involving the attempted suicide of the writer.

-In blue the psychotic reality is explained in the first person, in black, the true events surrounding this episode are depicted.
+In bold the psychotic reality is explained in the first person, non-bold, the true events surrounding this episode are depicted.

 Please read on with caution.
 This story may affect some readers.

 “Your mum is on her way,” says a distant voice, barely audible through the tirade of electromagnetic currents trafficking through my mind.
 I’m not sure, but I think I might be in a hospital.
 I’m not dead.
 At least, I don’t think I am.
 But something isn’t right.
 I don’t know what I’m doing here, how I got here, who these people that keep changing colour are or what they think they’re doing trying to stick needles in my arm.
 It could hurt.
 I try to think about what game this is.
 Which one we’re all playing right now and from the yellow person dressed in scrubs over there I conclude that we are indeed in a hospital, or at least playing hospitals.
 But why?
 And when did I join in?

 I remember the phone.
 Will’s iPhone 3.
 I remember taking it when I took his car, trying to smash it on the dashboard so there could be no turning back.
 Only cowards turn back and I was tired of being a coward.
 Tired of being confused and frightened and excruciatingly enlightened all at the same time.
 I wasn’t right.
 The only thing that was right would be if I exited this world and left my loved ones to live in peace.
 Without me.
 They had to be without me.
 I was a demon, a ball and chain that they desperately needed cutting off in order to be happy.